kpuka/SIMAH/_resources/01 data-formatting.md

 ---
 <!--more-->

-Review of how data should be formatted to allow statisticians to quickly become familiar with your data to effectively facilitate data analyses.
+Topic: Review of how data should be formatted to allow statisticians to quickly become familiar with your data to effectively facilitate data analyses.

 Before sending any data to a statistician, review each point below and check off each item: